Hiragana: Writing system

 Hiragana usually spells long vowels with the addition of a second vowel kana; for example, おかあさん (o-ka-a-sa-n, "mother").
 The chōonpu (long vowel mark) (ー) used in katakana is rarely used with hiragana, for example in the word らーめん, rāmen, but this usage is considered non-standard in Japanese.
 However, the Okinawan language uses chōonpu with hiragana.
 In informal writing, small versions of the five vowel kana are sometimes used to represent trailing off sounds (はぁ, haa, ねぇ, nee).
-Standard and voiced iteration marks are written in hiragana as ゝ and ゞ respectively.
+Plain (clear) and voiced iteration marks are written in hiragana as ゝ and ゞ, respectively.
+These marks are rarely used nowadays.

 Table of hiragana

-The following table shows the complete hiragana together with the modified Hepburn romanization and IPA transcription in the gojūon order.
-Hiragana with dakuten or handakuten follow the gojūon kana without them, with the yōon kana following.
-Those in bold do not use the initial sound for that row.
-For all syllables besides ん, the pronunciation indicated is for word-initial syllables, for mid-word pronunciations see below.
+The following table shows the complete hiragana together with the modified Hepburn romanization and IPA transcription, arranged in four categories, each of them displayed in the gojūon order.
+Those whose romanization are in bold do not use the initial consonant for that row.
+For all syllables besides ん, the pronunciation indicated is for word-initial syllables; for mid-word pronunciations see below.